MicrosoftDocs/sql-docs/docs/t-sql/statements/create-partition-scheme-transact-sql.md

 # CREATE PARTITION SCHEME (Transact-SQL)
 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 Creates a scheme in the current database that maps the partitions of a partitioned table or index to one or more filegroups.
-The number and domain of the partitions of a partitioned table or index are determined in a partition function.
+The values that map the rows of a table or index into partitions are specified in a partition function.
 A partition function must first be created in a [CREATE PARTITION FUNCTION](../../t-sql/statements/create-partition-function-transact-sql.md) statement before creating a partition scheme.

 >[!NOTE]
 >In Azure SQL Database only primary filegroups are supported.
 Learn more about filegroups and partitioning strategies in [Filegroups](../../relational-databases/partitions/partitioned-tables-and-indexes.md#filegroups).